 The goal of this step is to force you to put down your thoughts into a document.

-When I was first suggested to create such a document, it felt like a complete waste of time.
-After all, I’m about to document, to myself, my own thoughts.
-But that is exactly the point of this step.
+When I first suggested creating such a document, it felt like a complete waste of time.
+After all, I’m about to document, to myself, my thoughts.
+But that is precisely the point of this step.
 To frame things and move them from vision to building blocks you can use.
 It will force you to go from the “I want someone to deal with my marketing” to a more specific and broken down task - or acknowledge you need a consultant job to help you frame that.

 This step aims to structure what you’re looking for and communicate it efficiently to the candidates.
 A well-structured job post can help filter freelancers with a good fit for your needs and prepare both parties for the next steps of the engagement, including the interview and hiring.